parse-community/docs/_includes/cloudcode/cloud-code.md

 ```

 ### Some considerations to be aware of
-- The validation function will run prior to your cloud code functions.
-You can use async and promises here, but try to keep the validation as simple and fast as possible so your cloud requests resolve in the shortest time.
+- The validation function will run prior to your Cloud Code Functions.
+You can use async and promises here, but try to keep the validation as simple and fast as possible so your cloud requests resolve quickly.
 - As previously mentioned, cloud validator objects will not validate if a masterKey is provided, unless `validateMasterKey:true` is set.
 However, if you set your validator to a function, the function will **always** run.

-This range of options should help you write more secure cloud code.
-If you need help in any way, feel free to reach out at our [developer supported community forum](https://community.parseplatform.org/).
+This range of options should help you write more secure Cloud Code.
+If you need help in any way, feel free to reach out on our [developer supported community forum](https://community.parseplatform.org/).

 # Cloud Jobs